What to see and do in Costa Rica

 - Visit national parks to see sloths and monkeys hanging around in trees just waiting to be discovered.

-- Head to the Volcano Arenal, one of Costa Rica’s most popular attractions; here, you can go rafting, relax in a hot spring, take a bike tour, or even fly over the forest.
+- Head to the Arenal Volcano, one of Costa Rica’s most popular attractions; here, you can go rafting, relax in a hot spring, take a bike tour, or even fly over the forest.

 - Venture into the lush Cloud Forest region where some of the best coffee on Earth is produced.